folktale/data.maybe/README.md

 [![stable](http://hughsk.github.io/stability-badges/dist/stable.svg)](http://github.com/hughsk/stability-badges)

-A Monad for values that may not be present, or computations that may fail. `Maybe(a)` explicitly models the effects that implicit in `Nullable` types, thus has none of the problems associated with using `null` or `undefined` — like `NullPointerException` or `TypeError`.
+A structure for values that may not be present, or computations that may fail. `Maybe(a)` explicitly models the effects that implicit in `Nullable` types, thus has none of the problems associated with using `null` or `undefined` — like `NullPointerException` or `TypeError`.